 In addition, plaintiffs have sought, and may in the future seek, compensatory as well as punitive damages, interest, costs, and attorneys' fees.
 In Nelson v.
 Colorado, 137 S. Ct.
 1239 (2017), the United States Supreme Court declared that when a criminal conviction is invalidated by a reviewing court and no retrial will occur, a state is obliged to refund fees, court costs, and any restitution exacted from a defendant upon, and as a consequence of, the conviction.
-Based on this Supreme Court decision, a purported class action has been filed on behalf of the criminal defendants, whose convictions were vacated as the result of the potentially tainted drug tests in the two laboratories, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
+Based on this Supreme Court decision, a class action has been filed on behalf of the criminal defendants, whose convictions were vacated as the result of the potentially tainted drug tests in the two laboratories, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
 Foster, et al. v.
 Commonwealth, et al., Docket No. 1:18-cv-10354-IT (D. Mass. filed Feb.
 23, 2018).
-In Foster, the District Court has granted several motions to stay the proceedings, most recently until September 15, 2021 to permit the parties to pursue settlement negotiations and potential resolution of plaintiffs' claims in state court.
+In Foster, the District Court has granted several motions to stay the proceedings, most recently until December 15, 2021 to permit the parties to pursue settlement negotiations and potential resolution of plaintiffs' claims in state court.
+In the latest joint motion to stay the proceeding, the parties asserted that they had recently reached an agreement in principle on the most significant material terms of a potential settlement and are negotiating the remaining components of a comprehensive administrative scheme.
 The plaintiffs have filed a state court complaint covering the majority of the claims contained in the federal complaint, and their motion for class certification was allowed on May 13, 2020.
 Foster et al. v.
 Commonwealth, No. 1984CV03373 (Suffolk Super.
 Ct. filed Oct.
 29, 2019).
 To date, the parties have agreed upon 10 categories of case-related payments considered refundable to the extent they were made upon, and as a consequence of, now-vacated laboratory-related convictions.
+They have not agreed, however, that forfeited property must be returned pursuant to Nelson v.
+Colorado.

-Additionally, in two state court cases, the Supreme Judicial Court (SJC), following Nelson, ruled that the criminal defendants have due process rights to refunds of fees, fines, and restitution paid by a defendant as a consequence of a later invalidated conviction when it is determined the case will not or cannot be retried.
+Additionally, in two state court cases, the Supreme Judicial Court (SJC), following Nelson, ruled that the criminal defendants have due process rights to refunds of fees, fines, and restitution paid by a defendant as a consequence of a later invalidated conviction when it is determined the case will not or cannot be retried, but ruled that the civil forfeiture judgment was not solely a consequence of the invalidated drug convictions and need not be vacated under Nelson v.
+Colorado.
 See Commonwealth v.
 Martinez, SJC-12479 (Oct.
 30, 2018); see also Commonwealth v.
 Green, SJC-12480 (Oct.
 30, 2018).
 The SJC declined to exercise its superintendence authority to craft a global remedy for the potential refund motions that could be brought under Nelson v.
 Colorado, deferring to the attempts by the parties in Foster to craft a global remedy and reach a settlement.
 The SJC did, however, caution that "[n]othing bars this court from exercising [its] superintendence authority before that date [the Foster case global settlement is reached] if deemed necessary to preserve the fair administration of justice."
 In Commonwealth v.
 Jermaine K. Watt, No. SJC-12689 (Aug.
 20, 2019), the defendant's criminal conviction was vacated as a result of the Amherst chemist's misconduct, and the defendant was seeking the return of monthly inmate account administration and maintenance fees, among other fees.
 The Superior Court denied the defendant's motion for fees and he appealed.
 The SJC overturned the Superior Court's decision with respect to a drug analysis fee but upheld the decision for all other fees the defendant was seeking as those fees were not being charged as a direct result of his vacated case.